ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 * Garbage collection
 * ... and more!

-All this will lead to an even better performance of WebAssembly combined with more usecases so that WASM can become a more popular standard on the web.
+All this will lead to an even better performance of WebAssembly combined with more use cases so that WASM can become a more popular standard on the web.

 > Check out [Sendil's talk](https://www.youtube.com/watch?v=2KDU1qdIobA){:target="_blank" rel="noopener noreferrer"}, [Sendil's Twitter](https://twitter.com/sendilkumarn){:target="_blank" rel="noopener noreferrer"}, [WASM.org getting started with Emscripten](https://webassembly.org/getting-started/developers-guide/){:target="_blank" rel="noopener noreferrer"}, [wasm-bindgen library](https://rustwasm.github.io/wasm-bindgen/){:target="_blank" rel="noopener noreferrer"} and [AssemblyScript](https://docs.assemblyscript.org/){:target="_blank" rel="noopener noreferrer"}